 We will build on our work to create a cleaner, greener Scotland with new Low Emission Zones in our four biggest cities to improve quality of life and contribute to the international campaign to reverse global warming.
 The first Low Emissions Zone came into effect in Glasgow at the end of last year.

 The Scottish Government aim to phase out new petrol and diesel cars and vans by 2032 – eight years ahead of the target set by the UK government.
-This will be delivered by electrifying the road network and doubling investment in Active Travel to £80 million per year from next year.
+This will be delivered by electrifying the road network and doubling investment in Active Travel to £80 million per year.